 Dr. Robin Westwood has practiced veterinary medicine for over 14 years.
 She shares her insight on an important but often avoided subject.

 As animals age, just like we humans, they may start experiencing physical problems that cause discomfort and/or pain.
-In other unfortunate circumstances these problems may be due to a disease process, such as cancer, kidney, and liver problems to name a few.
+In other unfortunate circumstances, these problems may be due to a disease process, such as cancer, kidney, and liver problems to name a few.
 These physical problems may be caused by sudden or gradual changes.

 Sudden changes include vomiting, diarrhea, lack of appetite and/or extreme lethargy.
 Many times these changes will cause you to make an appointment with us for an examination.

 The gradual changes may not be apparent to you or your family until symptoms progress.
-Some examples of these are gradual weight loss, increase in water consumption or urination, gradual decrease in activity and intermittent vomiting and/or diarrhea.
+Some examples of these are gradual weight loss, increase in water consumption or urination, a gradual decrease in activity and intermittent vomiting and/or diarrhea.
 To help detect these changes early, it is important to schedule geriatric exams every 6-12 months once your pet is over 7 years of age.
-Yearly senior bloodwork is essential to detecting early changes in the major organs.
+Yearly senior bloodwork is essential to detect early changes in the major organs.
 Some conditions, if detected early, can be treated/ controlled with medications/diet to help increase longevity and quality of life.